-There is a feeling of optimism that greater funds can be generated for Jewish education in spite of the current great demand for communal funding for other purposes.
-There is evidence that a number of communities are already beginning to place a higher funding priority on Jewish education and that a trend has begun to allocate a greater proportion of Jewish communal funds to this field.
-There is also the fortuitous circumstance that federation endowment funds--a relatively new source of communal funds--are growing at a good pace and these funds can be an important source of support for Jewish education.
-Simultaneously, there is a recent and current growth of substantial family foundations -- a post-World War II phenomenon which has accelerated in recent years, and promises to be an important new funding resource to meet Jewish communal needs.
-A number of such foundations have an expressed interest in Jewish education.

-In general, therefore, there is reason for optimism that additonal funding will be available for well-considered programs to improve and expand Jewish education.
+A number of communities have already begun to place a higher funding priority on Jewish education, both by raising new funds and by allocating greater general Jewish communal funds to Jewish education.
+There is also the fortuitous circumstance that federation endowment funds - a relatively new source of communal funds - are growing at a good pace and can be an important source of support for Jewish education in the future.
+Simultaneously, there is a relatively new growth of large family foundations - a post World War II phenomenon-which has accelerated in recent years and promises to be an important new funding resource for Jewish education.
+It appears likely, therefore, that additional funding will be available for well considered programs to improve and expand Jewish education.